 One of the objectives set by the NAMA Board is to facilitate the delivery of grade A office accommodation in the Dublin Docklands SDZ.
 NAMA has continued to make significant progress in this regard.
 On completion, the projects in which NAMA had an interest will deliver 4.2 million square feet of commercial space and 2,183 residential units across 15 sites.
-Approximately 14% of NAMA's interest in the Dublin Docklands remains under construction, while the remaining interest has reached completion of construction, the projects are fully complete and/or sold, or the sites have been sold with the benefit of planning permission.
+By December 2021, just 12% of NAMA's original interests in the Dublin Docklands remained under construction, all of which are due for completion in 2022.
+The remaining 88% of sites in which NAMA had an interest are construction completed and / or sold, or have been sold with the benefit of planning permission.
 While the timing and cost of the delivery of some of these projects has been impacted by the Covid-19 pandemic, every effort continues to be made to mitigate the impact using measures within NAMA's control.